Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning

 \section{Conclusion}

 In this work we analyzed zero-shot transfer of image representations learned by Deep Metric Learning (DML) models.
 We proposed a systematic construction of train-test data splits of increasing difficulty, as opposed to standard evaluation protocols that test out-of-distribution generalization only on single data splits of fixed difficulty.
 Based on this, we presented the novel benchmark \textit{ooDML} and thoroughly assessed current DML methods.
-Our study reveals the following main findings:

-\textbf{Standard evaluation protocols are insufficient to probe general out-of-distribution transfer:} Prevailing train-test splits in DML are often close to i.i.d. evaluation settings.
+Our study reveals the following main findings: \\ \textbf{Standard evaluation protocols are insufficient to probe general out-of-distribution transfer:} Prevailing train-test splits in DML are often close to i.i.d. evaluation settings.
 Hence, they only provide limited insights into the impact of train-test distribution shift on generalization performance.
-Our benchmark \textit{ooDML} alleviates this issue by evaluating a large, controllable and measurable spectrum of problem difficulty to facilitate future research.

-\textbf{Larger distribution shifts show the impact of conceptual differences in DML approaches:} Our study reveals that generalization performance degrades consistently with increasing problem difficulty for all DML methods.
-However, certain concepts underlying the approaches are shown to be more robust to shifts than others, such as semantic feature diversity and knowledge-distillation.

-\textbf{Generic, self-supervised representations without finetuning can surpass dedicated data adaptation:} When facing large distribution shifts, representations learned only by self-supervision on large amounts of of unlabelled data are competitive to explicit DML training without any finetuning.
-However, their performance is heavily dependent on the data distribution and the models themselves.

-\textbf{Few-shot adaptation consistently improves out-of-distribution generalization in DML:} Even very few examples from a target data distribution effectively help to adapt DML representations.
+Our benchmark \textit{ooDML} alleviates this issue by evaluating a large, controllable and measurable spectrum of problem difficulty to facilitate future research. \\ \textbf{Larger distribution shifts show the impact of conceptual differences in DML approaches:} Our study reveals that generalization performance degrades consistently with increasing problem difficulty for all DML methods.
+However, certain concepts underlying the approaches are shown to be more robust to shifts than others, such as semantic feature diversity and knowledge-distillation. \\ \textbf{Generic, self-supervised representations without finetuning can surpass dedicated data adaptation:} When facing large distribution shifts, representations learned only by self-supervision on large amounts of of unlabelled data are competitive to explicit DML training without any finetuning.
+However, their performance is heavily dependent on the data distribution and the models themselves. \\ \textbf{Few-shot adaptation consistently improves out-of-distribution generalization in DML:} Even very few examples from a target data distribution effectively help to adapt DML representations.
 The benefit becomes even more prominent with increasing train-test distribution shifts, and encourages further research into few-shot adaptation in DML.